AnikaCT/NZSP/README.md

 ```
 # Kinship analysis
 ## Sequoia
-Kinship assignment with Sequoia for the UNEAK and Stacks smaller datasets - sequoia R package only works using R v4.1.1
+Kinship assignment with [Sequoia](https://github.com/JiscaH/sequoia) for the UNEAK and Stacks smaller datasets - the Sequoia R package only works using R v4.1.1

 Packages:
 * plyr